 10% vitamin C

-This potent exfoliating serum is formulated specifically for the treatment of hyperpigmentation, dark spots, and skin discoloration.
+This potent exfoliating serum is formulated specifically for the treatment of dark spots, and skin discoloration.
 Some of the active skin lightening and depigmenting ingredients include 10% L-ascorbic acid, kojic acid, arbutin, licorice root, and azelaic acid.
-Also, this serum is loaded with AHAs like lactic, mandelic and glycolic acids, as well as powerful antioxidants, and natural and botanical depigmenting ingredients.
+Also, this serum is loaded with AHAs like lactic, mandelic and glycolic acids, as well as powerful antioxidants, and botanical depigmenting ingredients.
 Mild to medium skin burning sensation is possible since this serum is quite strong.

 Overall, it targets hyperpigmentation by exfoliating pigmented skin cells, fading dark spots and discoloration, improving uneven skin tone, and protecting skin from environmental aggressors.
 Intended as an all over daily treatment.